 Whether you’re making a last-minute move or not, you’re better off having the mindset of someone who is in competitive rental markets.
 If you want the apartment, don’t assume you have time to wait.
-Prep your paperwork before you even start browsing, and be sure you’re ready with the info your landlord will want.
+Prep your paperwork before you even start browsing and be sure you’re ready with the info your landlord will want.
 Walking in empty-handed will only slow down the process, and you may risk losing out on the perfect place.
-Paperwork requirements vary by rental market, and they may even vary by landlord.
+Paperwork requirements vary by rental market, and they may even vary by the landlord.
 Find out what the norm is for renting apartments in Dallas.

 “Most places do applications and processing online now.
 So, whether you apply at home or on-site, just having your credit card on-hand for application fees and the [security] deposit will usually get it done.
 Fewer places do still require payment with check or money order though.
 Within the first day of application, apartments will also need income verification (pay stubs, W2, 1099, offer letter, etc), and then finally electric utility and renters insurance set up to pick up keys,” Swiech says.

-Luckily, when it comes to apartments in Dallas, most landlords require the same info, so pack your ID, checkbook, a credit card and your income docs to be on the safe side.
+Luckily, when it comes to apartments in Dallas, most landlords require the same info, so pack your ID, checkbook, credit card, and your income docs to be on the safe side.
 It’s worth calling before your tour, as well, so you know for sure if there’s anything else you should bring.